erratir/jenkins-slave-osx/README.md

 ## Instructions

 1. Create a new node on your Jenkins master (Manage -> Manage Nodes).
+Set root directory to `/Users/OSX_HOST_USERNAME/Jenkins`
-2. Extract the repo contents on the slave machine.
+2. Extract the repo contents on the OSX slave host.
 3. Run `sudo chmod +x jenkins-slave-osx.sh`  to set permissions.
 5. Run `./jenkins-slave-osx.sh` to see list of available commands.